joshbegley/nyt-latest/README.md

 **Elon Musk Moves to Delay Trial as Talks With Twitter Drag on for a Third Day**\
-`Key details on the $44 billion offer are still being hashed out on a deal that could head off a trial set to begin in Delaware in a little more than week`\
+`Key details on the $44 billion offer are still being hashed out on a deal that could head off a trial set to begin in Delaware in a little more than week.`\
 https://nytimes.com/2022/10/06/technology/elon-musk-moves-to-delay-trial-as-talks-with-twitter-drag-on-for-a-third-day.html?searchResultPosition=1

 **Netflix’s ‘Knives Out’ Sequel Headed to Theaters Before Streaming**\